-I love the open air design and even though it is a bold and crazy design, it seems that it would be a breeze to be able to build a PC with.
+I love the open-air design and even though it is a bold and crazy design, it seems that it would be a breeze to be able to build a PC.
 An awesome design combined with ease of use, that’s what this Torque case is all about.

 7. In Win D-Frame PC Case

 In Win is another case manufacturer that has many different types of cases and this D-Frame case is one of my favorite cases that we featured here for the overall “motorcycle steel tube” style they decided to go with.